Maxul/Awesome-SGX-Open-Source/SGX-vs-TDX.md

 #### Q3: Will Intel SGX be finally replaced by Intel TDX?

 A3: Probably not.
-For two reasons.
+For two reasons:

 - As long as Intel still reuses SGX to assist the remote attestation of TDX [3].
 - SGX is pretty useful for micro-services such as key management services (KMS).